vogonsorg/q2dos/readme.txt

   You also may need to set s_mixahead to 0.3 and use high IRQs.
 * Make sure you are using the included CWSDPMI.EXE in your Q2 directory or you may get some issues with running out of memory.
-* To hear Ogg Vorbis tracks in game, rip the Q2 CD's audio tracks (2-11) to track02-track11.ogg and put them in baseq2/music.
-For the mission pack audio tracks, rip the Ground Zero CD's audio tracks (2-11) to track12-track21.ogg.
+* To hear Ogg Vorbis or WAV tracks in game, rip the Q2 CD's audio tracks (2-11) to track02-track11.* and put them in baseq2/music.
+For the mission pack audio tracks, rip the Ground Zero CD's audio tracks (2-11) to track12-track21.*.
 Don't bother ripping the tracks from the Reckoning CD, as they're a mix of the tracks on the Q2 and Ground Zero CDs.
 Everything else will be taken care of internally.
 * Mouse wheel:  The code is from HoT.
 If you use the latest beta version of cutemouse, which  is 2.1b3 (ctmouse21b3.zip), the wheel should work nicely.
   We tested with the 2.0-alpha and 2.1-beta versions.
 We automatically detect